bizkite-co/handterm/src/e2e/README.md

 ```
 Scenario: User logs in and starts a typing game
 Given the user is on the home page
-When the user types "Login <username>"
+When the user has not completed the tutorial
-And enters valid Handterm credentials
-Then the user should be redirected to the TUI
+Then the user should be presented with the first phrase
-And the tutorial should be available
+And the user should be shown instructions on typing the phrase
 ```

 ### Implementation Strategy